 However, the rise of online channels will not make brick and mortar obsolete.
 Although expanding at differing rates, both channels have continued to grow together.
 In this context, successful apparel retailers will be those that are able to connect with customers across both physical and digital touchpoints.
 As such, incumbents in India are in fact sitting in front of a tremendous opportunity.
 By developing online capabilities and combining them with their existing store footprint, they can reap the benefits of both channels.

 On the one hand, stores will remain a powerful platform for brand building.
 They provide a way for consumers to experience the full dimension of a brand, through ambience, display and the personal touch of store staff.
 As online consumers become exposed to an increasing number of brands, having physical stores can be a major source of differentiation and legitimacy for apparel retailers.
 Stores can also offer much richer interactions with shoppers than online platforms, and allow retailers to build relationships on a personal level.
 This will help brands develop stronger bonds with their customers and generate repeat purchases.
 What is more, stores can become an integral part of the online logistics network.
-They can be used as pick-up points for online buyers, or as a network of forward storage facilities where orders transit on their way to a shopper’s home.
+They can be used as pick-up points for online buyers, or as a network of forwarding storage facilities, where orders transit on their way to a shopper’s home.

 On the other hand, online channels can bring new tools to market products on digital and social platforms.
 Combined with the capacity to acquire and analyse vast amounts of customer data, they enable powerful features such as one to one advertising, or tailored recommendations and offers.
-Moreover, online platforms can tremendousely widen the reach of apparel retailers.
+Moreover, online platforms can significantly widen the reach of apparel retailers.
 Our analysis shows that a large proportion of the interest in online apparel in India is coming from smaller cities, where expansion through the brick and mortar model would be difficult and often unprofitable.
-Tapping these pockets of growth is much easier through online channels which offer a pan India strorefront and operate on a delivery basis.
+Tapping these pockets of growth is much easier through online channels which offer a pan India storefront and operate on a delivery basis.

 If existing brick and mortar apparel players are to get ahead in the race to e-retail they will need to accelerate through five gears.
-First, they need to treat e-retail as an opportunity not a threat.
+First, they need to treat e-retail as an opportunity, not a threat.
 Second, they need to get the technology edge.
 Third, they must make a strong commitment to the channel.
 Fourth, they need to truly integrate online to offline.
 Fifth and finally, they must evolve the culture of their organisation for the demands of the online age.

 Treat e-retail as an opportunity, not a threat

-The first shift that incumbent apparel retailers must make is to treat e-retail as an opportunity not a threat.
+The first shift that incumbent apparel retailers must make is to treat e-retail as an opportunity, not a threat.
 Instead of resisting change, incumbent players should appreciate the potential to grow their business in new ways through online.
 There are three key elements to this opportunity for incumbents:

-First, online opens the door to expanding your reach to a huge number of smaller Indian cities.
+First, an online presence opens the door to expanding your reach to a huge number of smaller Indian cities.
 There is a clear demand for branded apparel in these locations but brick and mortar is either too expensive or too difficult to build for many players.
 Online enables your brand to serve these pockets of demand across the country without the cost and risk of investing in physical stores.

 Second, by building an e-retail presence, incumbents have the opportunity to rethink their format strategy to increase the sales productivity of their physical stores.
 As the popularity of online apparel retail grows, there is likely to be variation in penetration across product categories.
 Therefore, retailers can more profitably leverage the limited space of their physical stores by concentrating the merchandise mix on categories consumers prefer to buy offline.
 They can then adjust their store sizes and layouts accordingly.
 For example, highly standardised formal shirts may have few barriers to online purchase but, highly priced less frequent purchases - like wedding wear - may remain more popular offline.
 By focusing the in-store offering and experience on those categories that are most in demand by offline shoppers, they are more likely to generate higher revenue.

 Third, through creating an online retail presence, apparel retailers can better plan their roll-out strategy for physical stores.
 This is because the real-time customer insights generated through e-retail can provide a more granular picture of demand by geography.
-Retailers can thus identify the cities that show sustained appetite for their products and explore the potential to build on this brand affinity by opening a physical store.
+Retailers can thus identify the cities that show a sustained appetite for their products and explore the potential to build on this brand affinity by opening a physical store.

 Get the technology edge

 A major cause of the anxiety about e-retail among incumbents is their discomfort with the technology that is transforming their industry.
 A simple comparison of the online stores for leading Indian brick and mortar players and those of the leading e-retailers captures this weakness.
 For example, whereas the recommendation engine of Amazon or Myntra shows highly correlated apparel products, those of several leading brick and mortar retailers show products from unrelated categories and in entirely different price brackets.
-The power of such technology, when properly executed, is shown by the fact that recommendation and personalisation systems today generate around one third of all Amazon sales.
+The power of such technology, when properly executed, is shown by the fact that recommendation and personalisation systems today generate around one-third of all Amazon sales.

-As a result, it is imperative that incumbents build or acquire a new set of capabilities in technology, as well as in digital and social marketing, and in logisitcs, if they are to successfully compete in e-retail.
+As a result, it is imperative that incumbents build or acquire a new set of capabilities in technology, as well as in digital and social marketing, and in logistics, if they are to successfully compete in e-retail.
 These capabilities should be partly developed in-house by hiring top-level executives with a proven track record in running functional departments at e-commerce companies.
 But they could also be obtained through acquisitions or partnerships with companies where the required competencies have already been built.
 India is home to a growing ecosystem of start-ups developing web applications and associated technologies.
-Retailers looking to strenghten their e-commerce positions should look closely at this space for acquistion targets and potential partners that would help them develop an innovative edge.
+Retailers looking to strengthen their e-commerce positions should look closely at this space for acquisition targets and potential partners that would help them develop an innovative edge.

 Make a strong commitment

 Merely having an online store and waiting for customers to buy from it will not be sufficient to break through in e-retail.
-Incumbents must take a pro-active approach and commit sufficient financial and management resoures to grow their online channel.
+Incumbents must take a pro-active approach and commit sufficient financial and management resources to grow their online channel.
 They must also be willing to experiment and innovate around their online strategy as success will only come through testing and tweaking the approach.

 To ensure sustained impetus behind the online initiative, brick and mortar retailers will need to create key milestones to measure success.
 These can include the growth in traffic to their website, the number of page views and the level of engagement on digital media platforms.
-In time, the growth of these metrics will lead to increased contribution from online sales.
+In time, the growth of these metrics will lead to an increased contribution from online sales.

 Integrate online to offline (O2O)